dadada/pad-archiver/README.md

     file: 'lib/gitlab-ci.yml'
 ```

-The project including the CI configuration has to provide the variable `CI_ACCESS_TOKEN`.
-The variable must contain  a project access token that can push to commits to your project.
+The project that includes the CI configuration has to provide the environment variable `CI_ACCESS_TOKEN`.
+The variable must contain  a project access token that can push commits to your project.